Stock events for Entergy Corp. (ETR)

 ETR’s Geographic footprint

-Entergy's operations are concentrated in the Deep South of the United States, serving customers in portions of Arkansas, Louisiana, Mississippi, and Texas, including the City of New Orleans.
+Entergy's operations are concentrated in the Deep South of the United States.
+The company serves retail customers across portions of Arkansas, Louisiana, Mississippi, and Texas, including the City of New Orleans.
+Its nuclear division is headquartered in Jackson, Mississippi.

 ETR Corporate Image Assessment